bitPogo/kmock/docs/src/howto/assertion.md

 !!!note
     Asserter and Verifier are the same.
 In fact Verifier is a type alias of Asserter.
+!!!import
+    Make sure you use the fitting type of Asserter/Verifier according to the [Memory Model](advanced.md).

 ```kotlin
 fun sampleTest() {